NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/5_custom_api.rst

 NWBTableRegion
 ^^^^^^^^^^^^^^

 :py:class:`~pynwb.core.NWBTableRegion` should be used to represent datasets that store a region reference.
-The constructor for :py:class:`~pynwb.core.NWBTableRegion`.
 When subclassing this class, make sure you provide a way to pass in the required arguments for the :py:class:`~pynwb.core.NWBTableRegion` constructor--the *name* of the dataset, the *table* that the region applies to, and the *region* itself.